azat-co/practicalnode/chapter5/chapter5.md

 }
 ```

-The method for the `GET logout` route that eventually destroys the session and redirects users to the home page (to be implemented) is as follows:
+The method for the GET `/logout` route that eventually destroys the session and redirects users to the home page (to be implemented) is as follows:

 ```js
 exports.logout = (req, res, next) => {